kotireddys/radar-imu-fusion/README.md

-The consequence shows up directly in the results: `radar_doppler` yaw error grows to ~1.7 rad over 120 s (see `results/04_orientation_error_radar_doppler.png`), and the NEES plot for that scenario (`results/06_nees_radar_doppler.png`) is badly inconsistent — the covariance collapses along the unobservable direction, a well-documented EKF pathology for gauge-symmetric measurements (see Huang/Mourikis/ Roumeliotis on observability-constrained EKF for the visual-inertial analogue).
+The consequence shows up directly in the results: `radar_doppler` yaw error grows to ~1.7 rad over 120 s (see `results/04_orientation_error_radar_doppler.png`), and the NEES plot for that scenario (`results/06_nees_radar_doppler.png`) is badly inconsistent; the covariance collapses along the unobservable direction, a well-documented EKF pathology for gauge-symmetric measurements (see Huang/Mourikis/ Roumeliotis on observability-constrained EKF for the visual-inertial analogue).
 This is *expected*, physically correct, and exactly why real Doppler-radar systems always pair it with an absolute heading/position reference.
-The moment landmark position fixes are added (`radar_full`), the gauge freedom is broken, yaw locks on, and both accuracy and NEES become well-behaved — see the comparison in the results table below.
+The moment landmark position fixes are added (`radar_full`), the gauge freedom is broken, yaw locks on, and both accuracy and NEES become well-behaved - see the comparison in the results table below.

 ## Project structure